 Pocket Folder for Greeting Cards Tutorial #7

-- This simple folder is prefect for storing your handmade cards and
+- This simple folder is perfect for storing your handmade cards, and

 When selling or giving your cards as a set, make a folder to match